Mediterranean Diet for Menopause: Your Body Changed. Your Eating Should Too

 The Mediterranean diet is one of the most supportive ways of eating during menopause.
 It helps protect your heart, brain, bones, and blood sugar, and it may even help ease symptoms like hot flashes.
 Best of all, it’s flexible, realistic, and focused on nourishment—not restriction.

-Eat regularly:
+Eat generously:

 - Fruits and vegetables